Mela User Guide

 Perform View

-The Perform View lets you access and adjust your most-used parameters in one place, ideal for keeping Mela’s plug-in window compact.
-You can assign up to 8 parameters.
-The view remains hidden when none are assigned.
+The Perform View provides access to frequently used parameters in a compact layout, making it ideal for keeping the Mela plug-in window minimal.
+Up to 8 parameters can be assigned.
+The view remains hidden when no parameters are assigned.

-To manage parameters, tap a dial or slider’s title/value area to open the context menu.
-From there, you can assign, reassign, or unassign parameters.
+To manage assignments, the title/value button of a dial or slider can be tapped to open the context menu, which provides options to assign, reassign, or unassign parameters.

 Mela Classic vs Mela